 One observation is that, grammatically, they are formulated with the sentences in imperative mood: they command me to do something.
-Second, they are general, in the sense that they apply to me on relevantly similar occasions (there can be no maxim 'Exercise on the 1 January 2019!').
+Second, they are general, in the sense that they apply to me on relevantly similar occasions (there can be no maxim 'Exercise on 8th February 2022!').
 Third, though general, they come attached with implicit conditions of performance.
 For example:

-Exercise every day, unless you are sick!

-If you have any substantial investments, diversify them!
+- (3-1) a.
+Exercise every day, unless you are sick! - b.
+If you have any substantial investments, diversify them! - c.
 If you have any exams, study hard for them!